ItsRohanThapa/Research-Project-Management-System/README.md

 ProjExpert- 'Research Project Management System' is a joined effort in collaboration with Asst.
-Prof. Tribikram Pradhan and the details of which can be drawn from the document titled ResearchProjectManagementSystem.pdf
+Prof. Tribikram Pradhan of Tezpur University and the details of which can be drawn from the document titled ResearchProjectManagementSystem.pdf

 It focuses on meeting the following requirements ProjExpert can register Users, Staff, and Admins in